DarkGhostHunter/Larapass/README.md

 * **Does this encodes/decode the strings automatically in the frontend?**

 Yes, the included [WebAuthn Helper](#5-frontend-integration) does it automatically for you.

+* **Does this include a credential recovery routes?**

+No, because the Laravel Password Broker is meant to be used with classic passwords.
+You're better doing one yourself.
+As a hint, you should use a `TokenRepositoryInterface` to issue and check _recovery_ tokens.

 ## License